 One of the first records of the family was of Cineth O'Hartigan (died 975), an Irish poet from the north of Ireland, perhaps best known for his "Dinnsenchus," a work which relates the legendary history of the duns, lakes, plains and mountains of Ireland.
 It gives a prose account of each place, followed by an account in verse.

-Important Dates for the Herdagen family
+Early History of the Herdagen family

 This web page shows only a small excerpt of our Herdagen research.
 Another 80 words (6 lines of text) are included under the topic Early Herdagen History in all our PDF Extended History products and printed products wherever possible.